sascha/TokenInjectableDockerBuilder/API.md

 - *Type:* aws-cdk-lib.aws_ecs.ContainerImage

-An ECS-compatible ContainerImage referencing the *exact* SHA digest of the built Docker image.
+An ECS-compatible container image referencing the tag of the built Docker image.

 ---